poloey/11_feni_oct_4/readme.md

 kayes_id.innerHTML = content;
 ~~~
 From state above code we will get same output But here we have getting list value from variable `fruits`.
-We can dynamically generate '<li>' using for each loop.
+We can dynamically generate `<li>` using for each loop.
 We need loop only `0 - 2`.
 Since our array length is 3.
 So we can refactor our code by following

 ~~~js
 var fruits = ['Apple', 'Orange', 'Banana'];